dynamsoft-docs/capture-vision-docs-mobile/introduction/index.md

 ### DynamsoftBarcodeReader

-The module that supports barcode decoding feature.
-Working with this module, users can:
+`DynamsoftBarcodeReader` is the module that included the full feature of DBR.
+It powers the barcode decoding feature of DCV.
+When working with this module, users can:

 - Specify barcode format.
 - Change basic barcode decoding settings.